-*DUE TO THE SUDDEN CHALLENGES WE ARE FACING BOTH AS INDIVIDUALS & AS A GLOBAL COMMUNITY, I WILL BE EXTENDING MY SELF-PUBLICATION RELEASE FOR THE FIRST QUARTER OF 2021.
+*DUE TO THE MANY CHALLENGES WE ARE FACING BOTH AS INDIVIDUALS & AS A GLOBAL COMMUNITY, I WILL BE EXTENDING MY SELF-PUBLICATION RELEASE FOR 2023.

 THANK YOU ALL SO VERY MUCH FOR YOUR CONTINUED AND UNWAVERING SUPPORT.
 IT MEANS SO MUCH TO ME AND IS MY CONSTANT MOTIVATION FOR CONTINUING ALONG ON THIS WRITING JOURNEY.

 As mere mortals, I believe we all have that innate desire to connect, even when we are not consciously aware of it.
 We need this connection even if we don’t or can’t always admit it.

 Regardless of where we are, or where we have come from, we are all survivors with amazing stories.
 And it is in the telling and sharing of these stories that we can inspire and give comfort to others – including ourselves.
 I have lost track of the number of stories and books that I have read that have inspired me to climb even higher and take more risks because others have shown me it is possible.

 So thank you for coming along on my journey so that I could tell mine.